10 Sep A Bondi Vet gives advice on adopting a rescue pet

 Remember that a pet is for life.
 Even if you adopt from a shelter, it doesn’t mean you should return it if things don’t work out, this can be very distressing for the animal.
 So make sure you start off on the right foot and get a pet that will be compatible with you for life.

 If you are looking for a Bondi Vet, we’re your perfect choice!
 Southern Cross’ new vet clinic in Bellevue Hill is just around the corner.
-We’re ideally located for pet parents looking for a vet in Bondi, a Bondi Junction vet, Double Bay vet or a vet in Bellevue Hill.
+We’re ideally located for pet parents looking for a vet in Bondi Beach, a North Bondi Vet, South Bondi or anywhere in the Bondi Vicinity.

 If you prefer a Vet to come to you, we offer house calls to clients in Bondi.